6192-sp24/lab0/Installation.md

 You can now run `bsc` on your computer.
 This is the bluespec compiler.

 For modern Macs... you might get a secutity issue.
-Follow https://support.apple.com/en-us/HT202491 for each error running `bsc` gives.
+Follow https://support.apple.com/en-us/HT202491 for each error running `bsc` gives (should be 3 times roughly).
+I.e. run `bsc`, if there is an error press open, then when it fails go to Privacy & Security in settings and press open anyway at the bottom for the errored app.
+Repeat a few times until no errors are given and the usage is displayed instead.

 ## Installation Method 2 -- Second easy one -- To run BSC in the docker